minihays/minihays.github.io/_posts/2021-04-03-march-books-read.markdown

 All but one of the books this month (And We Came Outside And Saw The Stars Again - which was a compilation of aruthors' works) is by a woman author.
 And this wasn't by accident since March is Women's History Month.
 I made an effort to pass on books that were on my to-read this if they weren't by females this month.
 It was really nice filling my reading with so many female authors.
 I have so many more I want to read, but

 I enjoyed the majority of the books this month, but if you want full reviews, check out my [bookstagram page](http://instagram.com/minihaysreads).
 I have also decided that ranking books isn't something I am going to do anymore, starting in April.
-I will do another blog post on this expanation soon.
+I will do another blog post on this explanation soon.

 Here is a summary and a link for each of the books.